cysouw/diathesis/text/c07_reflexive.md

 c.
 Ich konzentriere mich darauf, das Spiel zu gewinnen.
 :::

-### --- [ OBJ > ADJ ] --- *Reziprokativ* {.unnumbered}
+###      --- [ OBJ > ADJ ] --- {.unnumbered}

 ### [ NA | Np] Reciprocal antipassive {#sec:reflexive-mit-antipassive}

 Reflexive antipassive verbs like *treffen* 'to meet' [@next a,b] change an accusative argument to a non-governed prepositional phrase with *mit* [@next c].
 Semantically, this diathesis changes the action from a one-sided perspective towards a more reciprocal perspective.
 The resulting construction of this diathesis is reminiscent of the "real reciprocal" construction (see [@sec:reflexive-real-reciprocals]).
+In German I propose to use the term ~~Reziprokativ~~ for this diathesis.

 ::: ex
 a.
 Ich treffe dich.